safety

 • Best tip?
 Make sure the kids look both ways before crossing the street to get to the ‘best candy’ house on the other side.
 Getting hit by a car tops the list as the most dangerous thing that happens to children on Halloween.

-In this post-pandemic world, more children will be out and about on Halloween, hopefully with parents somewhere close.
-In 2021, our neighborhood had crowds of people during the fave hour from 7pm to 8pm.
+In this post-pandemic world, more children have been out and about on Halloween, hopefully with parents somewhere close.
+In 2023, our neighborhood had crowds of people during the popular hours from 6:30pm to 8pm.
 The parents dressed up as well and sometimes a family theme was evident.
 Great fun for everyone.

 Be safe and enjoy!